grosilho/mRKC/README.md

 ## Install and Run
-The easiest way to run the code is by creating a Docker image from the Dockerfile provided here and running the code within a container.
-Otherwise, one could install the dependencies and compile the code as usual.
+One possible way to run the code is by creating a Docker image from the Dockerfile provided here and running the code within a container.
+Otherwise, one could compile the code as usual.

 ### Docker
 To create the Docker image, from the root directory of the repository, run:
-> docker build -t mRKC .
+> docker build -t multirate .

 For running the code, execute:
-> docker run --rm -ti -v "$(pwd)/results":/mRKC/results mRKC ARGS_LIST
+> docker run --rm -ti -v "$(pwd)/results":/multirate/results multirate ARGS_LIST

 For the `ARGS_LIST`, see below.

 ### Compile
-Before compiling the code install the dependencies: [eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page), [gmsh](https://gmsh.info/), and [fftw3](https://www.fftw.org/).
-Then, compile[^comp_err] the code running:
+For compilation, [eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) is needed.
+However, if the code has been downloaded with `git clone ...` then a compatible version of `eigen` is cloned automatically by the makefile[^eigen].
+Hence, the following command will download the dependency and compile the code:

 > mkdir build && cd build && cmake -S .. -B . && make

 Run the code from the ``build`` directory as
-> ./main ARGS_LIST
+> ./MultirateIntegrators ARGS_LIST

 For the `ARGS_LIST`, see the next section.